April 29, 2025

 Use a high-resolution camera.
 It should shoot high quality video, meaning 720p or higher, and with a frame rate of 24 fps or more.
 Most phone cameras are capable, but may not produce the best results.
 Shoot in MP4 or MOV format, and check that your video editing software is compatible.

 Keep as much space as possible between your subject and your green screen.
-Not only will this help mimic the lighting of your new background on your subject, it’ll help prevent the screen’s green tones from bouncing off the screen onto your subject.
+Not only will this help mimic the lighting of your new background on your subject, it'll help prevent the screen's green tones from bouncing off the screen onto your subject (known as 'spill').
 A larger backdrop can help you achieve a greater distance.
 The focal length of your lens can also be a factor.
+The ideal distance is typically 6-10 feet, depending on your setup.

-Remember, you’ll digitally remove—or key out—the green of your backdrop based on its color hue—or chroma range—in post production.
+Remember, you'll digitally remove—or key out—the green of your backdrop based on its color hue—or chroma range—in post production.
 Any other green objects in the frame, or anything the color of your screen, will also disappear.
-Make sure your subject or subjects are prepared and dressed to “show up”.
-That means no green.
+Make sure your subject or subjects are prepared and dressed to "show up".
+That means no green clothing, accessories, or props when using a green screen.

 In fact, the further clothing and props are from green or blue, the better.
 Colors with just a hint of green can appear semi-translucent.
 Reflective objects and surfaces can also be a problem.
 Try removing any shine from your subject's face or head.